TheresaLui/SelfHelpContent_v2/articles/problemscopingques.synapse/synapse-sq-sparkjobexecutionandperformance-livyerror.md

             "order": 3,
             "required": false,
             "controlType": "textbox",
-            "displayLabel": "What was the 'Yarn Application ID'?", "watermarkText": "eg. application_123456789012_0001",
+            "displayLabel": "What was the Yarn Application ID?", "watermarkText": "eg. application_123456789012_0001",
             "infoBalloonText": "You can find this info from Synapse Studio" },